 This interactive installation invites audiences to step inside the machine.
 Current computer technologies are difficult to understand.
 Taking the perspective of a refurbished security camera that has been reprogrammed to read data of human surroundings, Machine Gaze is an exploration of how computer vision recognizes and displays faces.

-Machine Gaze was created by Designer-in-Residence Ray LC, with his Explainer collaborators Aliyah Alcibar, Alejandro Baez and Stephanie Torossian.
+Machine Gaze was created by Designer-in-Residence Ray LC, with his Explainer collaborators Aaliyah Alcibar, Alejandro Baez and Stephanie Torossian.

 We invite you to interact with Machine Gaze from noon – 4 pm daily in the Great Hall.
 Machine Gaze is free with NYSCI admission.